 The movie also places the Battle of Badon Hill way too early in history.
 In the Welsh/Saxon chronicles, it takes place in 500.
 This movie sets it before the Romans left Britain, so before 401.

 History aside, the plot makes no sense.
 Arthur and his ‘knights’, instead of being freed of their 15 year obligation to the Roman army, are sent on one last mission to rescue the pope’s favorite godchild and his family north of Hadrian’s Wall.

 Everybody knows Rome is leaving, folks!
-The movie claims that the Saxons are already invading in the north, which they weren’t, FYI (sorry, getting back to bad history again).
+The movie claims that the Saxons are already invading in the north, which they weren’t, FYI (sorry, getting back to bad history again, see the map below).
 So what on earth was a famous and rich Roman family doing north of the wall?
 EVER!
 The whole point of the wall was that Romans didn’t settle north of it!